Lokesh-333/Lokesh-333.github.io/README.md

 # TechyGeek.me

-This repo contains source code for my personal website, **techygeek.me**.
-It's built from scratch with a focus on a clean file structure, maintainable CSS, and JavaScript.
-This project serves as a central hub to showcase my work, share my thoughts, and experiment with web technologies.
+this repo contains source code for my website, **techygeek.me**. it's built from scratch with a focus on a clean file structure, maintainable CSS, and vanilla JavaScript. this project serves as a central hub to showcase my work, share my thoughts, and experiment with web technologies.

 ## Tech Stack